base/base/docs/specs/interop/token-bridging.md

 ### Concatenated Action

 It is possible to have an additional input `bytes _data` in both `sendERC20()` and `relayERC20()` that would make an additional call to the `_to` address.
 This feature could be used for cross-chain concatenated actions, i.e. bridge funds and then do X.

-This vertical has much potential but can also be achieved outside the standard at the cost of a clunkier UX.
+This vertical has much potential but can also be achieved outside the standard in the following way:

 ```mermaid
 sequenceDiagram